lapnd/httdes.github.io/vexriscv.md

 ### About the JTAG debugger

 The demos use the Olimex debugger.
-Reference link: https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY-H/
+Reference [link](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY-H/).

 To install the driver for the debugger: